What is influenza (also called “the flu”)?

 - Fatigue (feeling very tired)

-- Some children may have vomiting and diarrhea
+- Some people may have vomiting and diarrhea (more common in children)

-What should I do if I think I am sick with influenza?
+What should I do if I think I am sick with the flu?

 - Fast breathing or trouble breathing